Rev. Frost Pollitt and the Delaware Conference of the Methodist Episcopal Church: Presiding Elder

 Admitted on trial were John W. Saunders, Simon Taylor, Abraham Brown, Stephen Johns, Wesley J. Parker, Charles Pollett, Stephen Whittington, Samuel G. Waters, Anthony Driver, and Robert Robinson.

-The following were elected as officers: President, Frost Pollett; vice-president, Jehu H. Pierce; secretary, Wilmore S. Elsey; treasurer, Isaac Hinson; managers, James Davis, Joshua Brinkley, and Harrison Smith; treasurer of the conference collections, David Tilghman.”
+The following were elected as officers: President, Frost Pollett; vice-president, Jehu H. Pierce; secretary, Wilmore S. Elsey; treasurer, Isaac Hinson; managers, James Davis, Joshua Brinkley, and Harrison Smith; treasurer of the conference collections, David Tilghman.”p.
+201

 Now it is 1864 and these ten men stand in front of Bishop James consciously or unconsciously the composite of all these factors.
 In their initial legislation there are three items that show the maturity of the ten men who have now achieved the itinerancy.
 First they honored, by electing and placing in the number three spot on the roll, Frost Pullett.
 He was seventy-six years of age, all black, had been born in 1787, knew his parents (both of them), and had a son sitting in the church who was born in 1817 and about to become a conference member.
 He had in 1840 purchased his freedom and as an independent evangelist, traveled the Peninsula, Delaware, and to Philadelphia preaching to all who would hear with such skill that aside from one arrest and numerous flights from ruffians, had made it to his seventy-sixth year.”